 Go-With-The-Flow Adventures

-For those of you who love to explore the outdoors, and love a thrill, look no further!
+For those of you who love to explore the outdoors and love a thrill, look no further!
 Go-With-The-Flow Adventures is the perfect place for you!
-This award winning company offers many fun, thrilling adventures which guarantee fun for all the family!
-This destination should be at the top of your list of places to explore.
+This award-winning company offers many fun, thrilling adventures that guarantee fun for the entire family!
+This destination should be at the top of your list of exploring places.

-You can trust your qualified guides to take you on amazing trails, water sports, and group activities.
-The River Barrow will take your breath away with its beauty, and stunning scenery of towns, villages, and rural environments.
+You can trust qualified guides to take you on outstanding trails, water sports, and group activities.
+The River Barrow will take your breath away with its beauty and stunning scenery of towns, villages, and rural environments.

-There are countless interesting features to view and experience from the stunning scenery, to the historic old navigation channels used by Guiness to deliver Ireland’s favourite beer to the South-East.
+There are countless exciting features to view and experience, from the stunning scenery to the historic old navigation channels used by Guinness to deliver Ireland’s favourite beer to the Southeast.

 Activities

-Here are some of the amazing activities that you will have the opportunity to try:
+Here are some of the fantastic activities that you will have the opportunity to try:

 Splash n Dash: This trail on the Barrow River is suitable for all, including beginners.
-This canoe trail offers thrills from travelling down weirs and waterfalls, and rapids, as well as surrounding you with stunning scenery.
-This trail is open daily in the morning and afternoon, make sure to book your slot in advance.
+This canoe trail offers thrills from travelling down weirs, waterfalls, and rapids and surrounds you with stunning scenery.
+It is open daily in the morning and afternoon; book your slot beforehand.

-Wild Camp Safari: this self guided adventure will take you camping, canoeing, and through all the elements that nature has to offer.
-This activity is highly recommended for families, it is the perfect adventure for the family to bond, while exploring the outdoors.
-You also do not have to worry about safety as the River Bowen is one of the safest rivers in Ireland.
+Wild Camp Safari: This self-guided adventure will take you camping, canoeing, and through all the elements of nature.
+This activity is highly recommended for families; it is the perfect adventure for them to bond while exploring the outdoors.
+You also do not have to worry about safety, as the Bowen River is one of the safest rivers in Ireland.

 Opening Hours